-· You may be too far away from a facility to receive a signal, or there may be objects drop-outs and slower data rates can occur when too many users are connected to a facility at once.
+You may be too far away from a facility to receive a signal, or there may be objects outs and slower data rates can occur when too many users are connected to a facility at once.

-The facility may be handling as much data download and calls as it can handle - call
+The facility may be handling as much data download and calls as it can handle - call dropinsufficient in some local areas.

-The depth of coverage (which affects the ability to make calls inside buildings), may be insufficient in some local areas.
+The depth of coverage (which affects the ability to make calls inside buildings), may be